Positive SEO Example Campaign to Take Part in

 The positive SEO example campaign

-I want you to write an article dealing with modern SEO and including the following links.
+I asked you to write an article dealing with modern SEO and including the following links.

 Example: